cern-nextgen/wp1.7-soa-wrapper/README.md

 - Agregate initialization for arrays
 - Don't define closures twice
 - Return classical reference to struct in AoS case
-- Allow classical reference wehn passing to a function in AoS case
+- Allow classical reference when passing to a function in AoS case